Ras96/gotests/README.md

                          precedence over -template.
 This can also be set via environment variable GOTESTS_TEMPLATE_DIR

-  -template             Specify custom test code templates, e.g. testify.
+  -template             Specify custom test code templates, e.g. testify, **ras96**.
 This can also
                          be set via environment variable GOTESTS_TEMPLATE

   -template_params_file read external parameters to template by json with file